 One of the biggest considerations when working with your first international client has to do with finances and getting paid.
 Getting paid is key to running your business!
 If you can’t get paid, you can’t keep your business open or pay your bills.

 Currency exchange rates seem confusing at first, so they were at the top of my research list.
-With a simple internet search I came across a site that has updated currency exchange rates posted every day.
+With a simple internet search I came across TransferWise which offers updated currency exchange rates.